 His newest ensemble, Nominal Duo, is a collaboration with euphoniumist Brett Keating.
 Specializing in electroacoustic music and improvisation, the duo is dedicated to forging a unique path in 21st-century brass performance through their own original compositions and commissions.
 Nominal began in 2018 and has performed throughout the United States and in Canada.

-In addition to teaching applied tuba and euphonium, Curry coaches brass chamber ensembles and co-conducts the University of Wisconsin Low Brass Ensemble.
+In his position at the Mead Witter School of Music, Curry teaches applied tuba and euphonium, coaches brass chamber ensembles and co-conducts the University of Wisconsin Low Brass Ensemble.
 He presents master classes and clinics throughout the country and teaches tuba and euphonium at the University of Wisconsin Summer Music Clinic.
-Since 2016, Curry has served as Director of Brass Choirs for the Wisconsin Youth Symphony Orchestras.
+Since 2016, Curry has also served as Director of Brass Choirs for the Wisconsin Youth Symphony Orchestras.